nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 Backwards compatibility
 ***********************

-The Gazell Link Layer examples are not fully "out of the box" compatible with the legacy examples provided in the nRFgo SDK for nRF24Lxx devices.
+The Gazell Link Layer examples are not fully compatible out of the box with the legacy examples provided in the nRFgo SDK for the nRF24L IC.

-The default timeslot period and channel tables require adjustment, as well as some setup to emulate the Gazell modes.
+The default timeslot period and channel tables require adjustment, as well as some setup to emulate the Gazell roles.
-The Gazell Low Power Host mode (Host mode 1) is not supported in the nRF5.
+The Gazell Low Power Host role (Host role 1) is not supported in the nRF52 Series.

 Channel tables
 ==============